Harithmetic1/fy_blog/src/content/posts/week 15.md

 # Reflection

-This week, I started working on my literature review and exploring concepts on recycling, Circular Economies, and the recycling industry.
-I also started working on exploring waste classifier models online and using an ESP32 WIFI + Camera module to take pictures of different waste classes.
+This week, I started working on my literature review and explored concepts on recycling, Circular Economies, and the recycling industry.
+I explored waste classifier models online and used an ESP32 WIFI + Camera module to take pictures of different waste classes.
 So far, the online models I have found are less accurate than I want them to be.
 I will start researching how to do transfer learning on the YOLO v5 model.
 I hope to get a better result using this approach.